ckclassrooms/final-project-proposal-work/README.md

 ## What does your application do?

 - Writing notes during lectures is a real challenge!
 Make studying easier by uploading your notes and by having access to other student's notes in your class!
-Note Sharing App connects you to students in your class and from other Univesities across the world.
+Note Sharing App connects you to students in your class and from other Univesities.

 ## What makes it different than a CRUD app?
 I.e., what functionality does it provide that is not just a user interface layer on top of a database of user information, and the ability to view / add to / change that information?